iviken/T-and-M-file-manager/README.md

 ## HotKeys

-- Alt: open the comparison window for the selected photos.
+- Space: open the comparison window for the selected photos.
+- Space (press): show metadata of the file in focus.
 - F3: show / hide search panel (in unmaximize window only).
 - F5: refresh files in opened folder.
 <!-- - F11: maximize / restore window. -->
-- Shift (press): show metadata of the file in focus.
 - \+ / \- / =: increase or decrease the size of image icons.

 Some hotkeys only work when the corresponding component has focus.